zarino/launchpad/README.md

     npm run build

-If you would prefer to have it watch for changes, and compile the Sass in the background as you edit it, then run `node-sass` directly:
+If you would prefer to have it watch for changes, and compile the Sass in the background as you edit it, then run `sass` directly:

-    ./node_modules/node-sass/bin/node-sass -w src-chrome/style/style.scss src-chrome/style.css
+    ./node_modules/.bin/sass -w src-chrome/style/style.scss src-chrome/style.css

 Or just run Sass using your machine’s own binary, for example: